-Mr Castillo began drawing obsessively at the age of five, inspired mostly by the cartoon animations he saw on television, science fiction movies, and the album cover illustrations of the records his family listened to during his childhood, especially Pink Floyd’s famous album The Wall.
+Víctor began drawing obsessively at the age of five, inspired by the cartoon animations he saw on television, science fiction movies, and the album cover illustrations of the records his family listened to during his childhood, especially Pink Floyd’s famous album The Wall.

-After a disappointing stint at art school, Mr Castillo began participating in an independent collective in Santiago that was much closer to experimental art, creating installations that mixed both sculpture and video.
+After a disappointing stint at art school, Víctor began participating in an independent collective in Santiago that was much closer to experimental art, creating installations that mixed both sculpture and video.

-In 2004, Mr Castillo moved to Barcelona, where he established his own painting style with clear references and constant allusions to the world of comics.
-It was in Spain, after visiting the Museo del Prado and watching Goya’s Black Paintings in particular, where he incorporated aspects of classical painting in his work.
-Working along with the legendary Igaupop Gallery until its closing in 2010, the artist began to show his work internationally, exhibiting with great success in museums, galleries and fairs in Chile, Argentina, Peru, Colombia, Mexico, United States Canada, Germany, Spain, Turkey, Hong Kong, Japan and Australia, as well as in numerous publications.
+In 2004, the artist moved to Barcelona, where he established his painting style with references and constant allusions to the world of comics.
+In Spain - after visiting the Museo del Prado and watching Goya’s Black Paintings - he incorporated aspects of classical painting in his work.
+Working with the legendary Iguapop Gallery until its closing in 2010, Víctor began to present his work internationally, exhibiting with great success in museums, galleries and fairs in Chile, Argentina, Peru, Colombia, Mexico, United States Canada, Germany, Spain, Turkey, Hong Kong, Japan and Australia, as well as in numerous publications.